StefanSilver/dtlpy-documentation/onboarding/01_python_sdk_installation.md

 python3 --version
 ```

-You can also use [Anaconda](https://www.anaconda.com/) to install both Python and the Dataloop SDK.
+You can also use [Anaconda](https://www.anaconda.com/) to install both Python and the Dataloop Python SDK.
 Anaconda will give you many useful tools that will help you along the way, and a console that works similarly on Windows, Linux and MacOS.

 Once you make sure your Python version is 3.6 or greater, you can move to the next step.

 #### 2. Install Dataloop Python SDK

 The package installer for Python is called `pip`.
-To install Dataloop's Python SDK package you need to have pip installed on your system.
+To install Dataloop's Python SDK package you need to have `pip` installed on your system.
 If you installed Python correctly, be it from python.org or by using Anaconda, `pip` should already be installed.

 To make sure that `pip` is installed you can run the following command: